Emblematic cases

 Each case shared here has been developed by communities themselves and their allies, with the support of YLNM’s Regional Coordinators.
 This first selection includes contributions from communities and Peoples living in Myanmar, Colombia, Spain, Ireland and the Sápmi Territory across Finland, Norway and Sweden.
 Our deepest thanks goes to them for sharing their experiences in solidarity with others.

-our existence is our resistance
+Our existence is our resistance

 IRELAND – A new analysis of geological and permitting data shows that a staggering 27% of the Republic of Ireland and 25% of Northern Ireland are now under concession for mining.

-a green shift?
+A green shift?

 SÁPMI TERRITORY– Finnish, Norwegian and Swedish authorities have granted concessions for tens of thousands of hectares of land, with mining pressure increasing particularly dramatically in Sápmi – the home territory of the Indigenous Sámi Peoples.
 Norwegian version

-a place for all living things
+A place for all living things

 MYANMAR– where the indigenous Karen People have declared the Salween Peace Park as a space to practice their Earth-centred culture and as a strategy to block the intertwined threats of mega-hydro and mining.

-regenerating the commons
+Regenerating the commons

 SPAIN– where the villagers of Froxán, Galicia, are re-planting forests and asserting their commons-based forms of land and water care in response to the threat of tungsten mining.
 Spanish version available here.

-in defence of live
+In defence of live

 COLOMBIA– where the community of Cajamarca stopped a gold mine through popular democracy, triggering a national movement and new initiatives to strengthen their regenerative local economy.
 Spanish version available here.

-landscapes of renewal
+Landscapes of renewal

 FINLAND – where the villagers of Selkie closed down a peat mine after pollution events poisoned the Jukajoki River and have re-wilded their water systems using a blend of traditional knowledge and science.